Military conquests of Umar's era: Conflict with Hindu kingdoms

 Before the Muslim raids, Makran was under the Hindu Rais of Sindh, but the region was also shared by the Zunbils.
 From an early period, parts of it frequently alternated between Indian and Persian control with the Persian portion in the west and the Indian portion in the east.
 It was later annexed by the Persians from Rai Sahiras II.
 It was reconquered by the usurper Chach of Alor in 631.
 Ten years later, it was described to be "under the government of Persia" by Xuanzang who visited the region.
 Three years later however, when the Arabs invaded, it was regarded as the "frontier of Al-Hind".

 Raja Rasil, a local Hindu potentate of the Kingdom of Sindh, concentrated huge armies in Makran to halt the advance of the Muslims.
 Suhail was reinforced by Uthman ibn Abi al-'As from Persepolis, and Hakam ibn Amr from Busra.
 The combined forces defeated Raja Rasil at the Battle of Rasil, who retreated to the eastern bank of River Indus.
-The Raja's army had included war elephants, but these had posed little problem for the Muslim invaders, who had dealt with them during the conquest of Persia.
+The Raja's army had included war elephants, but these had posed little problem for the Muslim conquerors, who had dealt with them during the conquest of Persia.
 In accordance with the orders of Caliph Umar, the captured war elephants were sold in Islamic Persia, with the proceeds distributed among the soldiers as share in booty.
 The victorious Arab army returned to Persia along with booty and a war elephant.
 In accordance with the orders of Umar, the captured war elephants were sold in Islamic Persia, with the proceeds distributed among the soldiers as share in booty.

 Further east from the Indus River laid Sindh, which was the domain of the Rai Kingdom.
 Umar, after learning that Sindh was a poor and relatively barren land, disapproved Suhail's proposal to cross the Indus River.
 For the time being, Umar declared the Indus River, a natural barrier, to be the easternmost frontier of his domain.
 This campaign came to an end in mid-644.
 The same year, in 644, Umar had already rejected the proposal by Ahnaf ibn Qais, conqueror of Khurasan, of crossing Oxus river in the north to invade Central Asia.